intiMRA/imra_code_blog/_posts/Date-Organization.md

 let spacedDateString = date?.asString(with: .ddMmYyyySpaced)
 ```

-the output loos like this:
+The output loos like this:
 20 11 1996

 ## Functions for date manipulations